-After the completion of this offering, certain holders of shares of our common stock will be entitled to certain rights with respect to the registration of such shares under the Securities Act.
+After the completion of this offering, the holders of up to 59,809,220 shares of our common stock will be entitled to certain rights with respect to the registration of such shares under the Securities Act.
 The registration of these shares of our common stock under the Securities Act would result in these shares becoming eligible for sale in the public market without restriction under the Securities Act immediately upon the effectiveness of such registration, subject to the Rule 144 limitations applicable to affiliates.
 See the section titled "Description of Capital Stock-Registration Rights" for a description of these registration rights.